KAVIRAJec/AWS-Learnings/10-AWS-Monitoring-and-Management/README.md

         - Integration with AWS services (e.g., EC2, Lambda)
         - Detailed reports and remediation guidance
         - Support for custom assessment rules
+16. **AWS Cognito**: Amazon Cognito is a service that provides authentication, authorization, and user management for web and mobile apps.
+It enables you to add user sign-up, sign-in, and access control to your applications quickly and easily.
+    - **Key Features**:
+        - Social identity provider integration (e.g., Facebook, Google)
+        - User directory management
+        - Multi-factor authentication (MFA) support
+        - User profile management

 ### AWS data management services:
 1. **Amazon Key Management Service (KMS)**
 2. **AWS Secrets Manager**
 3. **AWS Parameter Store**
+4. **AWS CloudHSM**

 1. **AWS KMS**: AWS Key Management Service (KMS) is a managed encryption service that makes it easy to create and control the keys used to encrypt your data.
 It provides a centralized way to manage encryption keys and integrates with other AWS services to help you protect your data at rest and in transit.
     - **Key Features**: